Making the strange sound familiar/The familiar sound strange

 It was an easy decision, then, to switch to composition as my main study at Manchester.
 My teacher there was Anthony Gilbert, a very perceptive and intelligent teacher with, it’s probably fair to say, a modernist aesthetic which I tried to simultaneously accommodate and subvert.
 After my training, I was employed at my places of former study.
 I presently head the Musicianship department at the RNCM in Manchester, where we combine aural training with improvisation, and I have taught composition and improvisation at both the Menuhin and the Purcell music schools.

 My style of composition is, to say the least, eclectic.
 I have always tried to write what is inside my head, and the sound-track to my life is a confused mash-up of everything I have heard.
 My task as a composer, then, is to try to create some sort of coherence and order to my musical thought, as well as to create some interesting links and connections between styles and ideas.
 I am not interested in the search for the new as such; new becomes old increasingly quickly!
 I don’t reject modernism, either—it’s one more ingredient in the mix.

 What are some challenges or advantages when writing for string quartet?

-Anything else you wish to say about your piece, Expression Suite?
+Anything else you wish to say about your piece, String Quartet No. 4?

-The Villiers Quartet perform Movement I of Mihkel Kerem's Expression Suite for the VQ New Works Competition online Semifinal Round.
-View the video at www.villiersquartet.com/competition2014
+The Villiers Quartet performs the first movement Vivace of Simon Parkin's String Quartet No. 4 for the VQ New Works Competition online Semifinal Round.
+Watch the video at www.villiersquartet.com/competition2014